 - Biodiversity, species shifts and environmental risks (occurrence of toxic algal blooms)

-With this collaboration we create observational capacities in a coastal area with a big knowledge gap for environmental data and strongly impacted by global warming.
-Melting glaciers in the Southern Ocean and Antarctic regions affect the global climate and cause sea level rise.
+With this collaboration we create observational capacities and long-term time-series in a coastal area, which suffers from a big knowledge gap of environmental data and which is strongly impacted by global warming.
+Melting glaciers in the Southern Ocean and Antarctic regions affect the global climate and cause the sea level to rise.
 Therefore, collectively operated observation networks not only help the local population but also make an important contribution to the understanding of global climate change in coastal research.